 Data on antioxidants provided by the U.S. Department of Agriculture.

 Again, human research in this field is limited.
 There have been a few animal-based studies that demonstrated a correlation between increased consumption of antioxidants and a decreased level of free radicals.

 Additionally, the understanding that free radicals inside your body are causing disease has yet to be definitively proven.
 While free radicals have been proven to cause oxidative stress in the lab, which can affect healthy cells, how an individuals body responds to free radicals and oxidative stress is different.
 There is also some promising research regarding the role of antioxidants and the effects of aging.

-According to the American Journal of Clinical Nutrition, with an endorsement from the USDA, “Early findings suggest that eating plenty of high-ORAC fruits and vegetables—such as spinach and blueberries—may help slow the processes associated with aging in both body and brain.
+According to the American Journal of Clinical Nutrition, “Early findings suggest that eating plenty of high-ORAC fruits and vegetables—such as spinach and blueberries—may help slow the processes associated with aging in both body and brain.
 Two human studies show that eating high-ORAC fruits and vegetables or simply doubling intake of fruits and vegetables—both naturally high in antioxidants—raises the antioxidant power of the blood between 13 and 25 percent.”
-It is believed that foods with high antioxidant content may help to protect healthy cells.

 However, it should also be stated that many of these studies specified that human participants take an antioxidant supplement as opposed to whole foods that have a natural high antioxidant component.
 It has been hypothesized that the antioxidants in foods may be more effective than antioxidant supplements.
 Unfortunately, there is no way to determine the relationship between antioxidants and free radicals.
 More extensive, long term human trials must be performed.

 The Bottom Line:

 Research into the interactions of free radicals and antioxidants is ongoing and has shown encouraging results in the lab and in animal subjects.
-But, these interactions and benefits have not been proven in the human body.
+But, to date, these interactions and benefits have not been proven in the human body.
 Nonetheless, there is no doubt that research supports a healthy diet rich in fruits and vegetables!